networkml/networkml.github.io/_includes/program.md

 __(8:30--8:45) Opening__

-__(8:45--9:45) Keynote__
+__(8:45--9:45) Keynote: Machine Learning and Network Threat Detection: Hype, Criticism, and Promise__

 Speaker: David McGrew (Cisco), Cisco Fellow.

-Title: Machine Learning and Network Threat Detection: Hype, Criticism, and Promise

 Abstract: Can threats and malware be detected by applying machine learning to network data?
 There is much promise in this approach, but there is also skepticism from some parts of the research community and some security practitioners.
 In this presentation, we argue that the both the critics and the advocates of ML network threat detection are correct, in that naive applications of ML to this problem area have limited value, while at the same time, ML is ideally suited for many tasks in that area.
 For instance, (semi-)supervised learning is the appropriate theoretical setting for many instances in which one must generalize from threat intelligence to the detection of threats in data obtained from the real world.
 Several challenges must be met to make ML effective in practice: data features appropriate to the task must be found, data for training and validation must be collected, and the cost of false positives must be considered.
 Contextual data sometimes plays an important role.
 We highlight several results from the literature to support the points, and describe examples from our own experience.